 Cost of Male Breast Reduction

-Most procedures done in the ambulatory setting are significantly less expensive than that done in the hospital.
+The procedures are done in an ambulatory setting, making the costs significantly less expensive than a hospital procedure.
 When comparing prices of surgical procedures, note that our standard fees include more than just the often-quoted “procedure fee.”
 Prices include:

 - Physician’s fee